 - Incident is not related to patient safety, as defined in the PSNet Glossary.

 - Insufficient clinical detail is available to assess what happened or to identify opportunities for prevention or mitigation.

 - The subject matter/issue closely relates to a current case.

-Health care providers may anonymously submit cases that highlight medical errors or other patient safety/quality issues.
+Health care providers may anonymously submit de-identified cases that highlight medical errors or other patient safety/quality issues.
 It is preferred for case submitters to be physicians or practitioners to ensure that there is a depth of knowledge about medicine when they describe the case and the patient safety issue involved in the case.

 When a case is selected, the editors typically invite an expert author to write a commentary based on the case.
 Although commentaries are generally invitation-only, our editors may consider your commentary if you contact us.

 You do not receive any "authorship" because case submissions are anonymous.
 Do not provide any personally identifiable (patient or provider) information, and do not use institution names or locations when submitting a case.

 Submitters of selected cases will receive a $300 honorarium paid anonymously through PayPal.
 If your case is selected, you will receive detailed instructions via email on how to collect payment.

 To receive your honorarium, you will need an account with PayPal.
 Signing up is free, quick, and easy, and all necessary steps will be included in instructions that PayPal sends you via email.
 AHRQ WebM&M will pay any fees assessed for you to accept our payment, so the net payment to you will be $300.
 If you have an existing PayPal account with the same email address, please make sure you have, or upgrade to, an account.
 This is necessary because an account allows you to receive our payment.

 If you have an existing PayPal account with a different email address, note that the email from PayPal contains a link whereby you can add another email address.
 Click on that link, sign in to your account, and add the email address you used to submit the case to AHRQ WebM&M.